keatonstrawn/affect_classification_ling_573/README.md

          - `"keep_training_data"`: boolean argument.
 If the value is set to `true`, the system will save the training data from the model.
 If the value is set to `false`, the system will not save training data.
          - `"features"`: argument list specifying the header labels in the dataframe that represent the model's non-embedding-based features.
          - `"embedding_features"`: argument list specifying the header labels in the dataframe that represent the model's embedding-based features.
+         - `"model_params"`: identifies the parameter sets used for training each classifier model
+            - `"random_forest_params"`: identifies argument parameters associated with the training of the random forest classifier
-         - `"model_params"`: identifies argument parameters associated with the training of the random_forest classification model
+            - `"svm_params"`: identifies argument parameters associated with the training of the svm classifier
 - `"evaluation"`: identifies arguments associated with evaluation of the system's performance.
    - `"output_file"`: argument specifying the name of the file containing the model's performance scores.
    - `"output_directory"`: argument specifying the output directory for the output files of the evaluation score results.